Pressure for Growth Can Lead to Earnings Fraud

 The past year was an intense one for high-value M&A activity, with some industries reporting the highest deal activity since 2007, and the Wall Street Journal declaring 2015 the “biggest year ever for mergers and acquisitions.”
 Many of these deals—including multibillion-dollar deals such as Shell’s acquisition of BG Group and Nokia’s recent acquisition of Alcatel-Lucent—are due to close in 2016.

-While the benefits of a merger or acquisition are widely publicised, a detailed investigation into a target’s operations (both pre- and post-completion) often uncovers fraud or misstatements that can hamper the integration of new operations.
+While the benefits of a merger or acquisition are widely publicized, a detailed investigation into a target’s operations (both pre- and post-completion) often uncovers fraud or misstatements that can hamper the integration of new operations.
 This holds particularly true where a pressure exists to inflate sales prior to acquisition, or defer costs post acquisition.
 On the other side of the fence, companies may attempt to hide the results of ineffectual acquisitions by artificially inflating combined results or adopting inappropriate accounting policies.

 Either way, an increase in M&A activity is often followed by an uptick in reported fraud and accounting irregularities.
 With 2016 M&A activity predicted to exceed 2007 levels, those considering a deal would be wise to keep this trend in mind.